sostheim/lbex/README.md

 ## Installation on Google Cloud

 The [bash scripts](bin) for installation on Google Cloud are provided under the bin folder.

-Run either: `./gce-up.sh --help`, or: `./gce-down.sh --help` for list of options:
+Run either: `./gce-up.sh --help`, or: `./gce-down.sh --help` to see the list of supported options:

 ```
 Usage: